dashed-slug/wallets/readme.txt

 == Changelog ==

+= 4.3.2 =
+- Add: The shortcode `[wallets_balance template="list"]` now includes a "Show zero balances" checkbox.
+- Fix: The frontend now checks to see if the selected coin exists before rendering its icon.
+This avoids a JavaScript error.
+- Fix: Undefined variable PHP error in multi-site cron prevented logging.
+- Fix: All options in network-active installations under *Wallets* &rarr; *Confirms* are now being saved correctly.

 = 4.3.1 =
 - Fix: The jquery-qrcode.js library is only loaded in screens where the `[wallets_deposit]` shortcode is shown, and only if QR Codes are enabled.